benboecker/ImageGalleryView/README.md

 ## Usage

 The gallery view can be used with storyboards or be created in code.
+Either way, the delegate must be set in code.

 ```
 let imageGalleryFrame = CGRect(x: 40, y: 40, width: 300, height: 200)
 let imageGalleryView = ImageGalleryView(frame: imageGalleryFrame)
-imageGalleryView.delegate = self
+imageGalleryView.delegate = self // Must be set for the control to work!
 self.view.addSubview(imageGalleryView)
 ```

-Either way, the delegate must be set.
+The images get displayed with the same content mode as the `ImageGalleryView`, the default is `.ScaleAspectFill`.
+This can also be set via interface builder or in code.

 ## ImageGalleryDelegate